core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * One Recipient Context for each other endpoint from which messages are received.
 It is not necessary to maintain Recipient Contexts associated with endpoints from which messages are not (expected to be) received.

-   * Each Recipient Context is extended with the authentication credential of the other endpoint, used to verify the signature of messages in the group mode, or for deriving the pairwise keys in the pairwise mode (see {{sec-derivation-pairwise}}).
+   * Each Recipient Context is extended with the authentication credential of the other endpoint, used to verify the signature of messages protected in group mode, or for deriving the pairwise keys used with the pairwise mode (see {{sec-derivation-pairwise}}).

     * For the pairwise mode, each Recipient Context is extended with the Pairwise Recipient Key associated with the other endpoint (see {{sec-derivation-pairwise}}).